HelpMe-Pls/Life-Engineering/Tips & Tools/Crypto.md

-- Just don't.
-It's gambling.
+- Long story short: It's gambling.
 - "Invest" in crypto if gambling is your thing.
+- Blockchain though, is different.
+It's a leverage if you know enough.
+We'll see.